/ tool-comparisons / Mailgun vs Loops for Solo Developers

 The platform is built for flexibility.
 You can send a single transactional email, manage subscriber lists for newsletters, validate email addresses before sending, and receive inbound emails for processing.
 The SDKs are available for every major language, and webhooks let you track delivery events in real time.

-Mailgun's trial starts with a sandbox, and the Foundation plan at $35/month unlocks 50,000 emails with dedicated IP options.
+Mailgun's free tier sends 100 emails per day with one custom domain and one day of log retention, which is really a sandbox for testing.
+The Foundation plan at $35/month (first month free) unlocks 50,000 emails, the template builder, full inbound routing, and five days of log retention.
+A dedicated IP shows up one tier higher on Scale at $90/month for 100,000 emails.
 For solo developers who need a general-purpose email platform that handles multiple use cases, Mailgun covers the bases without requiring multiple services.

 Loops Overview